pirateking92/capybara_project/README.md

-## Acebook Go/React Template

-In this project, you are task with working on an existing application.
-A significant part of the challenge will be to familiarise yourself with the codebase you've inherited, as you work to **improve and extend** it.
+## Capybara Project

+In this second engineering project at Makers, our team of 7 was tasked with working on an existing application, which is a Facebook clone.
+The existing app and its legacy code was simple in its output, but had a lot of code that we as a team had to go through, understand and teach each other about.

+Our goal was to **improve and extend** the codebase, making features that were already there better, and adding features where we saw they were needed.

+What is here now is a forked version of what was acheived in the two weeks we were given, and includes continuation from myself.

+What follows is the information that was given to us at the beginning of the project.

+Let's see what i can add! :)

 ### Structure